Zinthrow/Vocab/README.md

 # Vocab
 A vocabulary building python program utilizing tkinter GUI.
-One of the first programs I made at the end of summer 2017 before I started taking my classes.
-The original is labeled vocab.py and is very poorly written.
+A remake of one of my first project.
 Vocab_remake.py is all around a better written program.
+It has two modes, normal and hard, and 5 different sets to choose from among them.
 Based off a Magoosh made app called 'vocabulary builder'.